gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 For the sake of this example, lets say we have the following requirements:

-* Use NiFi to ingest this data to Solr, converting from CSV to JSON
+* Use NiFi to ingest this data to Solr
+* Convert the data from CSV to JSON
 * Add a full_name field with the combination of first name + last name
-* Add a gender field based on the title
+* Add a gender field based on the title (i.e. Mr. = MALE)
 * Ingest to different Solr collections depending on environment

-To simulate this scenario we are going to setup two NiFi instances to represent DEV and PROD, a Solr instance with DEV and PROD collections, and NiFi Registry instance facilitate deploying our flow.
+To simulate this scenario we are going to setup a Solr instance with collections for DEV and PROD, separate NiFi instances for DEV and PROD, and a NiFi Registry instance to share our flow between environments.

 ### Environment Setup